 Accounts are usually designated as traditional or Roth.
 Contributions to traditional accounts are tax-deferred, but Roth contributions are made with after-tax dollars.

 Tax-qualified pension plans and other retirement plans must adhere to specific requirements to maintain their tax-advantaged status.
-Here is an overview:
+Here is an overview of qualified retirement plan requirements.

 The IRS Code determines the minimum requirements to participate in a qualified retirement plan.
 For example, section 410(a)(1) establishes the minimum service and age requirements, whereas section 410(a)(4) provides the plan entry dates, which is when an eligible employee must start participation.